MST Australian Bond Fund

 Gain direct access to a wide range of Australian and global bonds, including government, corporate, investment-grade, sub-investment grade, and unrated securities – all backed by deep expertise, credit research and market-leading execution.

-TBIL invests in a portfolio of US dollar denominated Treasury Bills issued by the US Government with a maturity ranging from 1-3 months.
-This fund aims to provide investment returns, before fees and other costs, that closely track the returns of the Index.
+1GOV invests in a portfolio of Australian dollar denominated Australian Government Bonds with maturity dates between 1 and 5 years with the aim of providing investment returns, before fees and other costs, that closely track the returns of the Index.

 SUBD invests in a portfolio of subordinated bonds with the aim of providing investment returns before fees and other costs that track the performance of the Index.